Veterinary Cancer Specialist for Your Pet

 Pet Cancer Treatment Process

-If cancer is even suspected, your primary care veterinarian can refer you to our VSEC veterinary oncologist.
-After your appointment is scheduled, our oncology team will obtain your pet’s medical records from your veterinarian.
+If cancer is even suspected, your primary vet can refer you to our VSEC veterinary oncologist.
+After your appointment is scheduled, our oncology vet team will obtain your pet’s medical records from your veterinarian.

-Once completed, the doctor will discuss all treatment options with you, including expected outcomes (prognosis), recovery, and estimated fees.
+Once completed, the oncology vet will discuss all treatment options with you, including expected outcomes (prognosis), recovery, and estimated fees.

 Types of Cancer Treatment for Pets